metafy-social/python-scripts/README.md

   * [Official website](https://hacktoberfest.digitalocean.com/)

-<h1 align=center> How to Contribute 🤔 </h1>
+<h1 align=center> How to Contribute: 🤔 </h1>

 You can contribute by adding new scripts, improving current scripts or Documentation.
-Here are some Instructions before making a Pull Request
+Here are some Instructions before making a Pull Request:

 ## Here are the steps to Make contribute 👣